 Saturday, August 31, 2013

-Running full out, barefoot and shirtless on hot, sticky streets, pieces of broken bottles, a yellow flash in sodium light, the crickets go quiet when we rush past, two pale ghosts on a rippling breeze.
-And then - we catch up.
+Running full out, barefoot and shirtless on hot, sticky streets, shards of broken bottles emit brief flashes of yellow in sodium light.
+The crickets go quiet when we rush past, two pale ghosts on a rippling breeze.
+And then - Surprise! - we catch up.
 More fun at the OK corral.
-Out comes the mace, another, cut off at the knees.
-Payback is such a bitch.
+Out comes the mace, and one goes arse over teakettle to test the cement, another, cut off right at the knees.
+Payback is a bitch.

 that brand new tattoo